-MySuper products are default superannuation products that employers pay your compulsory SG contributions into.
+MySuper products are default superannuation products into which employers pay your compulsory SG contributions.
 But how does MySuper work?

 Super choice has been operating in Australia since 2005, meaning that for many years now most employees have been free to choose which super fund they would like their employer-paid contributions sent to.